High inflation requires further action by central banks!

 During the last trading week, we followed the data from the euro area, which were mainly related to inflation, PMI and the labour market.

 Inflation in the euro area reaches new highs.
-This puts increasing pressure on the ECB to act to raise rates to bring inflation under control.
+This is putting increasing pressure on the ECB to act to raise rates to bring inflation under control.

 We also saw an interesting fundamental last week in the USA.

 Wednesday's manufacturing PMI came in slightly above market expectations.
-Suppliers see the light at the end of the tunnel for resuming the supply of (semiconductor) components.
-Supply seems to be easing in the second quarter and in the third quarter.
+Suppliers see light at the end of the tunnel for resumption of supply of (semiconductor) components.
+Supply appears to be easing in Q2 and Q3.
 Prices continue to rise, but at a slower pace.
 New orders grew at a faster pace.

 - PMI (manufacturing) - current: 56.1 / previous: 55.4

 The Japanese yen weakened significantly again last week.
-BOJ Governor Kuroda is reportedly expected to appear before parliament this week to present a report on monetary policy.
+BOJ Governor Kuroda is reportedly expected to appear before the Diet this week to present a report on monetary policy.